Do You Qualify?

 There’s a lot to learn when it comes to equity release.

-Lucky for you, here is a comprehensive guide to the process of equity release schemes.
-By perusing this guide, you can finally understand what is required of you when taking out an equity release plan and if you qualify for one.
+Lucky for you, here is a comprehensive guide where you can find information about the process of equity release products.
+By perusing this guide, you can finally understand the benefits and what is required of you when taking out an equity release product and if you qualify for one if you need additional sources.

 The Qualification Criteria

-If you are property rich and over 55, you might be eligible for an equity release scheme.
+If you are property rich and over 55, you might be eligible for an equity release scheme and more benefits.

-However, there are several considerations your lender will require you to fulfill before submitting your application.
+However, there are information and considerations your lender will require you to fulfill before submitting your new application.

-These are typically split into several categories, which equity release provider use to evaluate whether you can release from your estate.
+These are typically split into several categories, which equity release providers use as information to evaluate to find if you can release from your estate.

 #01.
 The Property Criteria